SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-\mypara{Utility} One of the initial intentions of \SSLGuard is to maintain the utility of the original task.
-Firstly, we visualize features output from $F^{simclr}$ (the clean encoder pre-trained by SimCLR) and $F_*^{simclr}$ using t-Distributed Neighbor Embedding (t-SNE)~\cite{MH08}, which is depicted in \autoref{fig:tsne_embed_simclr}.
-We observe that the t-SNE results of $F^{simclr}$ and $F_*^{simclr}$ are almost identical and the features are successfully separated by both encoders.
-This demonstrates that watermarked encoder trained by\SSLGuard can faithfully reproduce the features generated from the clean encoder.
-Also, we train downstream classifiers by using three watermarked encoders $F_*^{simclr}$, $F_*^{moco}$ and $F_*^{byol}$ on CIFAR-10 and STL-10. \autoref{table:utility} shows the DA in different scenarios.
-We can see that the DA of the watermarked encoder is similar to the clean encoder.
-For instance, given the clean encoder pre-trained by SimCLR, the DA for the watermarked encoder only drops $0.02\%$ from CDA.
-This is expected since the watermarked encoder can almost identically reproduce the features generated from the clean encoder.
-The evaluation shows that our watermarking algorithm \SSLGuard does not sacrifice the utility of clean encoders on different downstream tasks.
+\mypara{Fidelity} One of the initial intentions of \SSLGuard is to maintain the utility of the original downstream task.
+To verify its fidelity, we first take BYOL as an example and visualize embeddings output from $F^{byol}$ (the clean encoder pre-trained by BYOL) and $F_*^{byol}$ using t-Distributed Neighbor Embedding (t-SNE)~\cite{MH08}, which is depicted in \autoref{fig:tsne_embed_byol}.
+We observe that the t-SNE results of $F^{byol}$ and $F_*^{byol}$ are almost identical and the embeddings are successfully separated by both encoders.
+This demonstrates that watermarked encoder trained by \SSLGuard can faithfully reproduce the embeddings generated from the clean encoder.
+Also, we train downstream classifiers by using three watermarked encoders $F_*^{simclr}$, $F_*^{moco}$ and $F_*^{byol}$ on STL-10, CIFAR-10, F-MNIST, and MNIST. \autoref{table:utility} shows the DA in different scenarios.
+We observe that the DA of the watermarked encoders are almost the same as that of the clean encoders.
+For instance, compared to $F^{simclr}$, the DA for $F_*^{simclr}$ only drops up to 0.009 from CDA.
+The evaluation shows that \SSLGuard does not sacrifice the utility of the clean encoders.

 \mypara{Undetectability} We then check if the watermark can be extracted by a \emph{no-matching} key-tuple.
 Through \SSLGuard, we generate three key-tuples: $\kappa^{simclr}$, $\kappa^{moco}$ and $\kappa^{byol}$.
-We use one of the key-tuple to verify other watermarked encoders, such as using $\kappa^{simclr}$ to judge $F_*^{moco}$.
-As shown in \autoref{table:undetectability}, we see that the WR is almost $0\%$ in no-match pairs, which means we can't use a non-matching $\kappa$ to verify a watermarked encoder, Therefore, the adversary cannot generate a key-tuple to declare wrong ownership for a watermarked encoder.
+We use one of the key-tuples to verify other watermarked encoders, such as using $\kappa^{simclr}$ to judge $F_*^{moco}$.
+As shown in \autoref{table:undetectability}, we see that the WR are all 0.00 in \emph{no-match} pairs, which means we cannot use a non-matching $\kappa$ to verify a watermarked encoder.

-Moreover, given an encoder $F_*^{simclr}$, we randomly generate $1,000$ 128-dimensional vectors and calculate the cosine similarity between decoder $\mathcal{G}$'s outputs and these random vectors.
-We visualize the probability distribution of the cosine similarity in \autoref{fig:pdf_cos_a}.
-We observe that if encoder $F_*$ and decoder $\mathcal{G}$ do not contain the information about $sk$, the cosine similarity values are concentrated near 0, which satisfied the theoretical analysis above.
-Results show that ``cosine similarity more than 0.5'' is an abnormal signal.
-Therefore, ``WR > $50\%$'' is a strong evidence for copyright support.